dormant-sanjarcode/zim-revise/README.md

 # zim-revise
 A simple Zim-wiki plugin for revising notes.

-Two things are addded to the index section, for each page:
+For each page in the index section, two things are added:
-1. Checkbox
+1. A checkbox
 2. An optional textarea for writing a message.

 Important:
+* If all subpages are marked, the root page is marked.
 * No changed are made to the notebook.
 * Editing the notebook updates the revision file.
 * The revision file can be exported.